johnkaiser/qzforms/README.txt

 Database

-You must run the install script for the database.
-The database install script will have the Schema Version as part of the name, such as _SV9.
+You must run the install script on the database.
+The database install script will have the Schema Version as part of the name, such as _SV10.
-From psql "\i qz_db_install_SV9.sql" will create the schema qz and the necessary tables and types.
+From psql "\i qz_db_install_SV10.sql" will create the schema qz and the necessary tables and types in the current database.

 qz_examples.sql will install the sample applications stuff and gridle with the tables in the public schema.